 In addition there is no criminal database that contains all criminal records.
 There are about 3,300 counties in the Unites States, and even more court houses in those counties.
 Some counties simply are opposed to providing their information to any background screening company for the purpose of being included in a criminal database, while other counties are technologically incapable of doing so.
 Further, the Federal Court system always requires a separate search.
 Federal Criminal Records Searches are never part of any county criminal records search or any criminal database search.
 Federal crimes often include so-called “white collar” crimes -- crimes of financial fraud -- such as money laundering, tax evasion and embezzlement, but they can also include other crimes such as racketeering and drug trafficking.

 Another myth that exists is that fingerprints will uncover all criminal records.
 Commonly known as the “FBI files,” this NCIC database (National Crime Information Center) only has about 50% of all the crimes in the county.
 Further, except for certain regulated jobs, the NCIC is only accessible for criminal justice matters.
 To complicate matters even more, the NCIC database also contains arrest records, which often do not even end up being tried in a court of law, and arrest records alone should not be used as a basis for denying employment.

-When hiring a company to perform the employee background checks for your company, be sure that you use a reliable background screening company, and one that is also a well-informed consumer reporting agency (CRA).
-A responsible CRA understands the Fair Credit Reporting Act, the federal law that not only regulates employee background checks, but imposes very specific disclosure requirements, both upon you, the employer, and upon the consumer reporting agency (CRA).
+When hiring a background screening company to perform the employee, member, franchisee, tenant or volunteer background checks for your organization, be sure that you use a reliable background screening company, and one that is also a well-informed consumer reporting agency (CRA).
+A responsible CRA understands the Fair Credit Reporting Act, the federal law that not only regulates employee and other background checks, but imposes very specific disclosure requirements, both upon you, the employer (or other organization), and upon the consumer reporting agency (CRA).